GA4 Add Shipping Info Event on Shopify

 As included in Google’s official documentation, the main parameters of this event are:

-specifies the currency of the items associated with the event
+1. currency: Specifies the currency of the items associated with the event.

-represents the level of service or delivery for shipping
+4. shipping_tier: Represents the level of service or type of delivery chosen for shipping.

-refers to the products for which shipping info is added
+5. items: Refers to the products for which shipping information is added.

 Once you check out the parameters of the Shopify add shipping info event, you should note that the currency and value parameters are especially important for measuring your ecommerce revenue and return on investment (ROI).